-IN THE CORRIDORS Students Are Expected To RANGE OF CONSEQUENCE Respect the displays and hallway bulletin board work done by other students and teachers by being careful not to touch or brush against them.
-Walk, not run, and to stay to the right while An individual conference with the student for the purpose of identifying the misbehavior and developing a plan for correction.
-The conference shall be conducted with the teacher or Principal. .
-Walk, not run, and to stay to the right while quietly walking through the hallways.
+IN THE CORRIDORS Students Are Expected To RANGE OF CONSEQUENCE 1.
+Respect the displays and hallway bulletin board work done by other students and teachers by being careful not to touch or brush against them.
+1. An individual conference with the student for the purpose of identifying the misbehavior and developing a plan for correction.
+The conference shall be conducted with the teacher or Principal.
+2. Walk, not run, and to stay to the right while quietly walking through the hallways.
 2. A disciplinary action appropriate to the misbehavior.
-A telephone call to the parent(s)/guardian(s) by the teacher or Principal.
+3. A telephone call to the parent(s)/guardian(s) by the teacher or Principal.
 4. Temporary removal from class.
-A conference with the parent(s)/guardian(s) at school.
+5. A conference with the parent(s)/guardian(s) at school.
 This conference shall be conducted with the teacher or Principal or both.
 6. A loss of student privileges.
 7. Temporary removal from school.
 8. Meeting with Superintendent.
 9. Superintendent Hearing.